Farmington, Connecticut: Education

 Miss Porter's School, a private college preparatory school for girls, is located in Farmington's Historic District.
 The day and boarding school occupies much of the village center.
 Founded in 1843 by educational reformer Sarah Porter, the school has played a significant part in Farmington's history since its founding.
-As of the mid-2010's, the school owned over 90 buildings in Farmington center, approximately 70% of which were historic.
+As of the mid-2010s, the school owned over 90 buildings in Farmington center, approximately 70% of which were historic.
 Since then, Miss Porter's has been concentrating its footprint around its core buildings at the center of Main Street.
-Famous alumni include Jacqueline Kennedy Onassis, Princess Anastasia of Greece & Denmark, Lee Bouvier Radziwill, Lilly Pulitzer and members of the Bush, Vanderbilt, and Rockefeller families.
+Famous alumni include Jacqueline Kennedy Onassis, Princess Anastasia of Greece and Denmark, Lee Bouvier Radziwill, Lilly Pulitzer and members of the Bush, Vanderbilt, and Rockefeller families.

 Tunxis Community College is in the southwest part of the town.

 Infrastructure

 The University of Connecticut Health Center in Farmington employs approximately 4,600 full-time employees as of 2021.
 The Health Center also houses John Dempsey Hospital.
 The hospital provides the only full-service emergency department in the Farmington Valley and a Level III Neonatal Intensive Care Unit (NICU), one of only two in Connecticut.

-Connecticut's first temple of the Church of Jesus Christ of Latter-day Saints opened in Farmington in 2016.